ChickenProp/chickenprop.github.com/drafts/short-essays.md

 "Sean" is derived from John, meaning "God is gracious".
 Arrows are of course both straight and narrow, signifying the path of God; "Archer" doesn't just follow the path of God, he directs it.

-Meanwhile, "Castor" is cognate to (or at least sounds a bit like) "caster", as in a Witch; and "Troy" refers to the Trojan war, signifying violence and trickery.
+Meanwhile, "Castor" is cognate to (or at least sounds a bit like) "caster", as in a witch; and "Troy" refers to the Trojan war, signifying violence and trickery.
 Castor's brother is named "Pollux", a decidedly ugly name that sounds a lot like "pox", the plague.
-According to Wikipedia, Castor and Pollux (brothers of Helen of Troy) spent some time being venerated with Christian saints; and one of them may even have been the basis of John (Sean) the Apostle.
+According to Wikipedia, [Castor and Pollux](https://en.wikipedia.org/wiki/Castor_and_Pollux) (brothers of Helen of Troy) spent some time being venerated with Christian saints; and one of them may even have been the basis of John (Sean) the Apostle.

 "Adam", as I said before, signifies Man; Archer's daughter is named "Jamie", a gender-neutral name, to ensure we know that God loves his sons and daughters and nonbinary children equally.

 Archer's blood type is O-, the "purest" blood type (i.e. fewest antigens in the cells), which gives to all.
-Troy's is AB (unspecified, so probably AB+), the most "contaminated" type, which takes from all and never gives back. ("House" has used this same metaphor.)
+Troy's is AB (unspecified, so probably AB+), the most "contaminated" type, which takes from all and never gives back. (*House* has used this same metaphor.)

 Canonically, I think Jesus is supposed to get crucified and stabbed with the holy lance.
 The film has both of these elements, but gets it a bit confused; while Troy is in the classic raised-arms position, Archer shoots him with a harpoon gun.

 The final confrontation, in which Good defeats Evil once and for all, is kicked off in a church; symbolically, in The Church, the hearts of God's followers.
 The battle startles the doves in the church, but we never see a dove die: the peace in our hearts may be disturbed, but will always return.

 It's hard to miss the symbolism of Archer breaking out of a hellish prison.[^miss] (The part of Thomas is briefly played by Jamie, when she shoots him.)
-The prison being named Erewhon ("nowhere" spelled almost backwards) probably intends to take a position on some Christian point of contention that I'm not really familiar with.
+The prison being named Erewhon ("nowhere" spelled almost backwards) probably intends to take a position on some Christian point of contention that I'm not familiar with.

 [^miss]: Confession: I totally missed that when I first wrote this.